mate-academy/jv-program-common-mistakes/java-core/solid/fruit-shop.md

 #### Follow SOLID rules
 Please design your classes according to the SOLID principles.
 Make your classes simple, reusable and focused on a single problem.
 In this case you will save a lot of time when you need to add/modify existing functionality in the future.
+#### Make your services independent and call them in main() method
+All services should be independent.
+We shouldn't have Strategy and call its methods in CsvFileReaderService, or we shouldn't have CsvFileWriterService and call its methods in the Strategy class.

+Let's create `Main` class with `main()` method to show how the program works.
+Make all services independent and call them in the right order in `main()` method step by step (the result of previous service method should be the input for next one)
 #### Don't keep all logic in a single package
 You can use packages to make the structure of the code better, so let's do it.
 Gather classes with same purpose/common logic in a corresponding package.

-Your project structure should consist at least of the following packages:
+Your project structure should consist the following packages:
 - `db` for holding Storage
-- `model` for holding models like Fruit
+- `model` for holding models like Fruit (if necessary)
 - `service` for holding services, like Writer, Reader, and so on
 - `service.impl` for holding implementations of services
 - `strategy` for holding handlers for different operations (you are expected to apply Strategy pattern)